kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 - validate and map transport data according to the contract
 - call the corresponding delegate method
 - turn the returned generated response wrapper into an actual HTTP response

+The class is generated with `@Component` and `@HttpController`, so it registers itself in the graph without any module wiring on your side.
+Its only constructor dependency is `UsersApiDelegate`, which is why the build fails at compile time — not at startup — if you forget to implement the delegate.

 So the generated controller becomes the transport adapter, while your delegate becomes the implementation boundary.